 - 1. Make certain all passengers are ashore. - Always fuel in good lighting.
 Gasoline spills may not be noticed in poor lighting or in darkness. - A through-hull fitting on your CROWNLINE boat is for fuel tank filling.
-Remove fuel fill plate typically located on port side of transom.
+Remove fuel fill plate.
 Insert the fuel supply nozzle while keeping it in contact with the through-hull fitting.
 This will prevent possible static discharge.